JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ### QoS Level

-By default, the device SDKs connect to an IoT Hub use QoS 1 for message exchange with the IoT hub.
+By default, connections to an IoT Hub use QoS 1 for message exchange with the IoT hub.
 You can change this by setting the `qosLevel` argument of the `DeviceClient` constructor.

 Here are existing QoS levels that you can use:

 * AtMostOnce: The broker/client will deliver the message once, with no confirmation.
 * AtLeastOnce: The broker/client will deliver the message at least once, with confirmation required.
-* ExactlyOnce: The broker/client will deliver the message exactly once by using a four step handshake.
+* ExactlyOnce: The broker/client will deliver the message exactly once by using a four-step handshake.

 While it's possible to configure QoS 0 (AtMostOnce) for faster message exchange, you should note that the delivery isn't guaranteed nor acknowledged.
 For this reason, QoS 0 is often referred as "fire and forget".

 ### Module support

-Modules are supported, you will have to use the constructor to pass the module ID either with a SAS token, or with a certificate.
+Modules are supported, you will have to use the constructor to pass the module ID either with a SAS token or with a certificate.
 The rest works like a normal device.
-Everything is fully supported including module direct method, telemetry and of course twins!
+Everything is supported including module direct method, telemetry and twins!

 For example here with a SAS token.
 Note that the certificates are fully supported as well.
 And if you are not storing the Azure root certificate on the device, you'll need to pass it to the constructor.